skManux/HG8245Q2-Crack/README.md

 cat hw_ctree.modified.xml | nc <Router's IP Here> 1234
 ```

-Finally, you have to re-encrypt the file, running:
+Finally, you have to re-encrypt the file, running this on the router:

 ```
 aescrypt2 0 hw_ctree.modified.xml hw_ctree.encrypted.xml